Introduction

 - Do we still need to manually add new accounts, or does Duco create them automatically based on AD group?

-When the user logs in for the first time Duco automatically creates the User account and authenticates with the IdP server.
+When the user logs in for the first time Duco automatically creates the User account after authenticating with the IdP server.
 By default, the user will have no permissions assigned to the account.
+Note that once SSO is enabled, manual user creation will be disabled.

-- Can we control permissions with AD groups?
+- Can we control permissions with AD (active directory) groups?

 No, the permissions need to be managed inside of the Duco UI, which has a very mature RBAC that can be used to assign permissions.